eclipse-vertx/vert.x/groovy_web_tutorial.md

 In order to actually send an order, you need to be logged in so we know who has placed the order.

-Vert.x ships with an out of the box busmod called `auth_mgr.js`.
+Vert.x ships with an out of the box busmod called `AuthManager`.
 This is a very simple authentication manager which sits on the event bus and provides a couple of services:

 * Login.
 This receives a username and password, validates it in the database, and if it is ok, a session is created and the session id sent back in the reply message.